This listing was set live on the 6th July 2017

 Hairdryer Hand towels Tea towels Wind break, Iron, small ironing board, bedside radio, bedside lamps, welcome tray with tea, coffee and fresh milk

 My lovely Willerby Avonmore caravan is brand new and graded top of the range by Haven, plus it has many extras to make you feel comfortable and relaxed, It has double glazing and gas fired central heating throughout so even on chilly evenings it is cosy and warm.

-With an open aspect to the front (grassed area ideal for kite flying and games for young children) it has beautiful views of the Atlantic and magnificent sunsets in the Summer months for you to sit on the veranda, relax and admire.
+With an open aspect to the front (grassed area ideal for kite flying and games for young children) it has beautiful views of the Atlantic and magnificent sunsets in the Summer months for you to sit on the decking, relax and admire.

 There are two bedrooms; the main has a king sized bed, wardrobe, cupboards and drawers, bedside lamps and a radio alarm, should you need it!
 It also has the luxury of an en-suite WC and wash basin.
 It has space for a cot should you wish to bring one.
 The second bedroom has twin beds, which can be made up as a double if you prefer, cupboards and wardrobe.
 The bathroom has a good, walk in shower, wash basin and WC.
 All rooms have centrally heated radiators.

 The caravan is well equipped.
 The kitchen has a full sized freezer and fridge, oven and hob, and dishwasher, plus microwave, kettle and toaster.
 There is an ample supply of cutlery and good quality china and glasses plus cooking implements.

 There is a dining table with four upright chairs.

 The lounge has two comfortable armchairs and a sofa as well as a coffee table.
 In addition to the central heating it has a flame effect electric fire.
 There is a TV/DVD player and radio, plus books, DVDs, magazines and games, plus leaflets of many local attractions.